tsusanto/gt/_posts/2025-10-08-spicy-pork-tofu-peppers.md

 Over the weekend, we focused on home projects - working on the front yard and cleaning grease off our kitchen cabinets with a steam cleaner.
 We kept touching the once sticky cabinets and gushing over how smooth and clean it feels now.

 On Sunday, we went to a Pumpkin Festival just 15 minutes from home.
 The weather was a perfect 72°F, and the place was packed with cheerful, smiling people.
-The beer we had that tasted especially good even though it was just regular cheap beer.
+The beer we had there tasted especially good even though it was just regular cheap beer.
 I think that our town is full of happy folks and the good vibes from others makes me feel happy too.

 <figure>
   <a href="#"><img src="{{ '/images/giant-pumpkins.jpg' | absolute_url }}" alt=""></a>